Study: Breast cancer screening should be tailored to a woman’s risk factors and breast density

 Study findings:

-- Using a computer model, researchers predict that every three years for women who are age 50 and older with average risk for breast cancer and low breast density produces similar or better benefits and harms compared to women who are at average risk and get mammograms every two years.
+- Using a computer model, researchers predict that screening mammograms every three years for women who are age 50 and older with average risk for breast cancer and low breast density produces similar or better benefits and harms compared to women who are at average risk and get every two years.

 - The model predicts that approximately 150 false-positive mammograms will occur to avoid one breast cancer death if women at average risk who have low breast density are screened every two years.
 It also predicts that with triennial screening, approximately 125 false-positive mammograms will occur to avoid one death due to breast cancer.
 This means that according to the model predictions, screening women at average risk every three years will lessen the number that receive false-positive mammograms to save one life.

-- Using a computer model, researchers predict that every year for women who are age 50 and older with higher risk for breast cancer and high breast density produces similar or better benefits and harms compared to women who are at average risk and get mammograms every two years.
+- Using a computer model, researchers predict that screening mammograms every year for women who are age 50 and older with higher risk for breast cancer and high breast density produces similar or better benefits and harms compared to women who are at average risk and get mammograms every two years.

-- This means that annual are more beneficial for women with high breast density and high risk for breast cancer, because they have a better balance of benefits (more breast cancer deaths avoided) and harms (false-positive mammograms, benign biopsies) than women at average risk who get mammograms every two years.
+- This means that annual screening mammograms are more beneficial for women with high breast density and high risk for breast cancer, because they have a better balance of benefits (more breast cancer deaths avoided) and harms (false-positive mammograms, benign biopsies) than women at average risk who get mammograms every two years.

 What does this mean for me?